Mohsinishfaq07/audio_player/README.md

 #  Audio Player

-A Audio Player Which Play Songs From Internal Storage Made Using Flutter
+A Audio Player Which Can Play Songs From Internal Storage Made Using Flutter